SerahSoltani/Top-Machine-Learning-Interview-Questions-Answers/README.md

 If accuracy is a concern, test different algorithms and cross-validate them If the training dataset is small, use models that have low variance and high bias If the training dataset is large, use models that have high variance and little bias

-20. How is Amazon Able to Recommend Other Things to Buy?
+### 20. How is Amazon Able to Recommend Other Things to Buy?
 How Does the Recommendation Engine Work?
 Once a user buys something from Amazon, Amazon stores that purchase data for future reference and finds products that are most likely also to be bought, it is possible because of the Association algorithm, which can identify patterns in a given dataset.

-Association Algorithm

-Your AI/ML Career is Just Around The Corner!
-AI Engineer Master's ProgramEXPLORE PROGRAMYour AI/ML Career is Just Around The Corner!
-21. When Will You Use Classification over Regression?
+### 21. When Will You Use Classification over Regression?
 Classification is used when your target is categorical, while regression is used when your target variable is continuous.
 Both classification and regression belong to the category of supervised machine learning algorithms.

 Examples of classification problems include: